diecccoo/Cultural-heritage-bigdata-project/kafka-producers/README.md

 Our system is designed with the scenario of a **museum** or **heritage institution** self-uploading its metadata and images.
 Since real ingestion from cultural partners is not feasible in this prototype, we simulate it in two ways:

-- The **Europeana producer** fetches metadata from the [Europeana API](https://pro.europeana.eu/page/apis), mimicking ingestion from external cultural providers.
+- The **Europeana producer** fetches metadata from the [Europeana API](https://pro.europeana.eu/page/apis), mimicking ingestion from external cultural providers (See "How to Run" section on the main README).
 - The **Annotation producer** simulates user-generated content (for example tags and comments) on existing objects.

 ---